open-cluster-management-io/config-policy-controller/CONTRIBUTING.md

 make
 ```

-Now, you can follow the [getting started guide](./README.md#getting-started) to work with the xxx.
+Now, you can follow the [getting started guide](./README.md#getting-started) to work with the Configuration Policy Controller.